 So let’s look at some before and afters of this space because those are always fun!
-The space certainly hasn’t gotten any bigger over the years, which is the real dilemma, but paint really does work wonders.
+Paint really does work wonders.

 Here’s a farther out, super old before picture from when we first moved in / when our lives revolved around our kitchen and bathroom renovations.
 (See those here: white kitchen renovation reveal and bathroom renovation reveal.)